How to sign up for Ohio Liquor’s winter lottery - NewsBreak

 COLUMBUS, Ohio (WCMH) — The Ohio Division of Liquor Control is hosting a lottery this week for a chance to win rare bottles of bourbon.

 The winter lottery opened Monday running through Dec.
 19, and is open to any Ohio resident who is of legal drinking age and has a valid Ohio driver’s license or state-issued ID card.
-However, there are exceptions for certain liquor control employees, JobsOhio employees and select companies.Thieves steal central Ohio Santa’s sleigh
+However, there are exceptions for certain liquor control employees, JobsOhio employees and select companies.Multiple injuries in Boardman ambulance crash

 The available bottles include: